Salem Witch Museum: Tourism

-The museum is often referenced as a tourist trap, with USA Today naming the museum as the second biggest tourist trap in the world as of May 2024.
+The museum is often referenced as a tourist trap, with USA Today naming the museum as the second biggest tourist trap in the world as of May 2024 based on Google Review keywords.
 The Salem Witch Museum has been linked to a specific type of tourism, known as Dark Tourism due to its celebration of a dark topic in history.
 Regardless of its reputation, the museum is one of the few tourist sites in the city that offer an educational experience.